eviatarmor/Articles/making-a-mouse-with-arduino-and-an-analogue-and-an-analogue-joystick_cpp-python-arduino-electronics-mouse-serial_19-11-2021.md

-title: "Making a Mouse with Arduino and an Analog Joystick"
-date: 19-11-2021
-tags: cpp, python, arduino, electronics, mouse, serial --EOH--

 I forgot that I bought an Arduino Radio-frequency identification (RFID) Kit a few years back, so I thought about putting it to good use, and making my mouse with a joystick controller, and so I did.